 This post contains sponsored content brought to you by Drizly.
 We received free product to use, but all opinions presented here are 100% our own.
+This post also contains affiliate links.
 Posts and partnerships like this help us keep bringing you cool new boozy posts for free!
 For further information please see our Disclaimer page.

 We were reading through some cocktail recipe collections (what can we say, we are cocktail nerds!) when we ran across a cocktail called the Roosevelt which combined rum and vermouth.
 This combination piqued our interest, but as we were currently out of dry vermouth, we had to branch out on our own.
 The result is a drink we call The Shipwreck, a great combo of aged rum and Lillet Blanc and fresh lime.

 Of course a good cocktail starts with a good spirit and since we were looking to make a drink that had a nice tropical feel we wanted to find a rum that would bring lots of warm tropical flavors.
 Since we had lots of rums that are light, but not any aged ones in our house, we pulled up Drizly and looked up a rum that we have been enjoying in some drinks at our local tiki bar, Pyrat Xo Reserve Rum.
 Since Drizly offers in home delivery of all kinds of great spirits, it was really easy to order up this bottle and in just about an hour we had a brand spanking new bottle of Pyrat in our hands!